-they have better safety-tolerability profiles than other antidepressants.
 SSRIs block the reabsorption of serotonin (also called 5-hydroxytryptamine or 5-HT) by the presynaptic neurons by blocking the serotonin transporters.
 This causes more serotonin to be available to bind to the receptors of the postsynaptic neuron.
 Medications such as citalopram, escitalopram, and paroxetine work primarily by serotonin transporter blockade.
 Other SSRIs have additional mechanisms underlying their antidepressant effects.
 For example, fluoxetine binds to a specific serotonin receptor called the 5-HT{2c} receptor, sertraline blocks dopamine transporters, and vilazodone has partial agonism at the 5-HT{1a} serotonin receptor.
-The drugs in this class are similar in terms of their effectiveness.
-The most common side effects associated with this class of medications include:

-- Gastrointestinal (GI) side effects (e.g., nausea, diarrhea, constipation). - Sexual dysfunction (e.g., delayed ejaculation, anorgasmia, decreased libido).

-However, the drugs differ in severity of these side effects and can have additional effects related to their impact on other neurobiological systems such as:
+The drugs in this class are similar in terms of their effectiveness and predilection to cause certain side effects (e.g., gastrointestinal [GI] side effects and sexual dysfunction).
+However, they differ in terms of severity of these side effects and can have additional effects related to their impact on other neurobiological systems (e.g., anticholinergic effects, sedation, or insomnia).